-During a Sine Resonance Track and Dwell (SRTD) test, resonances shift as material fatigues.
-For the test to be valid, the test frequency also needs to shift for the test to be valid.
-A test engineer needs insight into these shifts; ideally, the engineer should learn the details of multiple resonances during an SRTD initial sweep, then select a resonance for a Dwell, and run that test with confidence that the frequency will stay on the resonance.
+During a sine resonance track and dwell (SRTD) test, resonances shift as the material fatigues.
+The test frequency also needs to shift for the test to be valid.
+A test engineer needs insight into these shifts.
+Ideally, they should gather the details of multiple resonances during the initial sine sweep.
+Then, they can select a resonance for the sine dwell, confident that the frequency will stay on the resonance.

 The traditional method to adjust SRTD testing for shifting resonance frequencies is phase tracking, implemented by the vibration test controller software.
 At the end of the sine sweep, the controller measures the phase difference between the control channel and the response channel at the resonance frequency.
 While the theoretical resonant peak of the response is 90° out of phase from the control, the actual phase difference will usually be close to, but not exactly, 90 degrees due to material imperfections, the mounting locations of accelerometers, and non-linear shaker motion.

-After the initial sine sweep, phase tracking generates an output at the amplitude and frequency, presumably the frequency at which peak resonance is occurring on the response channel.
+After the initial sine sweep, phase tracking generates an output at the selected amplitude and frequency, presumably the frequency where the peak resonance occurred on the response channel.
 The test holds at the selected frequency until the resonant frequency of the response begins to shift due to material fatigue.
 The drive output’s frequency then shifts to maintain the original phase difference between the control and response sensors.

-Phase tracking for SRTD tests offers a clear advantage over tests that do not adjust to resonance shifts.
+Phase tracking for SRTD testing offers an advantage over tests that do not adjust to resonance shifts.
 However, there are three limitations to the phase tracking methodology:

 - Phase relationships measured during an initial sweep are imprecise.

 - If a product has a non-linear amplitude response, a change in amplitude between the sine sweep and the sine dwell may result in a different resonant frequency and a different phase relationship.

-- Fatigue may behave in a non-linear fashion, causing the phase difference at peak transmissibility to change as fatigue effects progress.
+- Fatigue may behave in a non-linear fashion, causing the phase difference at peak transmissibility to change as the effect of fatigue progresses.